-Rear Adm.
-Penniman graduated from the United States Naval Academy with the class of 1979 and was designated a naval aviator in September 1981.
+Rear Admiral Penniman graduated from the United States Naval Academy with the class of 1979 and was designated a naval aviator in September 1981.

-Following an instructor pilot tour in the A-4 Skyhawk, Penniman reported to Fighter Squadron (VF) 124 for training in the F-14A Tomcat.
-He was subsequently assigned to VF-211 where he deployed twice aboard USS Kitty Hawk (CV 63).
-Following an instructor pilot tour with VF-124, he reported to VF-114 where he served as maintenance officer and deployed aboard USS Abraham Lincoln (CVN 72) in support of Operation Desert Storm.
+Following an instructor pilot tour in the A-4 Skyhawk, Penniman reported to Fighter Squadron (VF) 124 for training in the F-14A Tomcat, and was subsequently assigned to VF-211 where he deployed twice aboard USS Kitty Hawk (CV 63).
+Following an instructor pilot tour with VF-124, he reported to VF-114 where he served as safety officer and maintenance officer, and deployed aboard USSAbraham Lincoln (CVN 72) in support of Operation Desert Storm.
 Penniman returned to VF-124 to serve as operations officer, and then executive officer.
-In the spring of 1993, he assisted in the establishment of Fighter Wing Pacific, and subsequently served as the wing's first operations officer.
+In the spring of 1993, he assisted in the establishment of Fighter Wing Pacific and subsequently served as the wing's first operations officer.

-Upon release from active duty in March 1994, Penniman held assignments as chief of staff for operations with Reserve units supporting Commander, Naval Air Forces, U.S. Pacific Fleet and Commander, U.S. 3rd Fleet.
+Upon release from active duty in March 1994, Penniman held multiple assignments as assistant chief of staff for operations with Reserve units supporting Commander, Naval Air Forces, U.S. Pacific Fleet and Commander, U.S. 3rd Fleet.
 In October 2002, he assumed command of Naval Reserve Carrier Group 0194.
-Recalled to active duty in January 2003, Penniman was assigned to the Joint Forces Air Component commander's staff, U. S. Central Command, where he served as night director, Combat Plans Division during the final weeks of Operation Southern Watch and then Operation Iraqi Freedom major combat operations.
+Recalled to active duty in January 2003, Penniman was assigned to the Joint Forces Air Component commander's staff, U. S. Central Command, where he served as night director, Combat Plans Division during Operation Iraqi Freedom major combat operations.
 In October 2004, Penniman was reassigned to 3rd Fleet Joint Forces Air Component Commander 0194 and served as chief staff officer until assuming command of the unit a year later.
-He was subsequently assigned as chief staff officer with Commander United States Pacific Fleet Det.
-420. Penniman's first flag assignment was as deputy commander, U.S. 3rd Fleet.
-He is currently assigned to U.S. Pacific Fleet, where he has served alternatively as the deputy commander and reserve deputy commander, and chief of staff.
+Penniman's first flag assignment was as deputy commander, U.S. 3rd Fleet.
+He is currently assigned to U.S. Pacific Fleet, where he has served alternatively as the deputy commander and chief of staff, reserve deputy commander, and director of maritime operations.

 During his career, Penniman accumulated in excess of 3,000 flight hours and 430 carrier-arrested landings.
+He is a graduate of the Naval Post Graduate School's Aviation Safety Program, and completed the CAPSTONE military leadership program, Navy Executive Business School courses I & II and the Harvard Kennedy School's program for Senior Executives in National & International Security Affairs.
 His military awards include the Legion of Merit (2); Defense Meritorious Service Medal; Meritorious Service Medal (2); Air Medal; Navy and Marine Corps Commendation Medal (4), the Navy and Marine Corps Achievement Medal (2), and other unit, campaign and personal decorations.